I Survived a Japanese Game Show

 I Survived a Japanese Game Show is an American reality show that saw its first-season premiere on ABC on June 24, 2008.
-The show followed a group of Americans, who leave the United States for Japan where they competed in a Japanese style game show.
-The winner takes home US $250,000 (JP ¥25 million).
+The show follows a group of Americans, who leave the United States for Japan where they compete in a Japanese-style game show.
+The winner takes home US$250,000 (JP ¥25 million).
 The series won both the Best Reality prize and the overall prize at the 2009 Rose d'Or ceremony.

 On October 9, 2008, it was renewed for a second season.
 On March 5, 2010, it was announced that ABC had not renewed the show for a third season.

 Format

 In Season One, the contestants are informed that they are to take part in a reality-style competition, but not informed of the nature of the show.
-They are flown to Tokyo, Japan, and taken to the Toho Studios, where it is revealed that they are to compete on a Japanese game show called Majide (本気で).
+They are flown to Tokyo, Japan, and taken to the Toho Studios, where it is revealed that they are to compete in a Japanese game show called Majide (本気で).
 For Season Two, Majide host Rome Kanda surprised each of the contestants in their hometowns informing them they were going to Japan.